s7techlab/cckit/examples/erc20/README.md

 ## Owner identifier in Hyperledger Fabric

-In the Hyperledger Fabric network, all actors have identity known to other participants.
-The default Membership Service Provider implementation uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model.
+In the Hyperledger Fabric network, all actors have an identity known to other participants.
+The default [Membership Service Provider](https://hyperledger-fabric.readthedocs.io/en/release-1.3/msp.html) implementation uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model.

 Using information about creator of a proposal and asset ownership the chaincode should be able implement chaincode-level access control mechanisms checking  is actor can initiate transactions that update the asset.
-The corresponding access control check needs to be able to store this "ownership" information associated with the asset and evaluate it with respect to the proposal creator.
+The corresponding chaincode logic has to be able to store this "ownership" information associated with the asset and evaluate it with respect to the proposal creator.

 In HLF network as unique owner identifier (token balance holder) we can use combination of MSP Identifier and user